 On a scale of 0–100, a boiled potato has a glycemic index of 78 while a slice of bread comes in at 75[*].
-It has a glycemic load of 28 while white bread has a glycemic load of 10, and white rice, 33[*].
-When you eat a potato you spike your blood sugar more than when you eat bread.
+It has a glycemic load of 28 while white bread has a glycemic load of 10 and white rice scores 33[*].
+When you eat a potato, you spike your blood sugar more than when you eat bread.

-It contains a little more than 4 grams of protein and less than a gram of fat.
+It contains a little more than 4 grams of protein and less than 1 gram of fat.
 Most individuals consume roughly 20 grams of carbs per day to stay in ketosis — so a single potato would take up your entire carb allotment for the day.

-Sweet Potatoes Contain Fewer Carbs Than White Potatoes
+#1: Sweet Potatoes Contain Fewer Carbs Than White Potatoes

-Sweet Potatoes Contain More Vitamins Than White Potatoes
+#2: Sweet Potatoes Contain More Vitamins Than White Potatoes

-White Potatoes Contain More Resistant Starch Than Sweet Potatoes
+#3: White Potatoes Contain More Resistant Starch Than Sweet Potatoes

-Compared to sweet potatoes, regular potatoes have more resistant starch, which means the starch isn’t able to be completely digested.
-Most starches, like bread, cakes and cereal, are rapidly digested by your body.
+Finally, compared to sweet potatoes, regular potatoes have more resistant starch, which means the starch can’t be completely digested.
+Most starches, like bread, cakes, and cereal, are rapidly digested by your body.

 While research is still being gathered on resistant starch, white potatoes have more resistant starch than sweet potatoes.
 This means it might impact your blood glucose less than originally believed[*].

-- Improve bone health
+- Improved bone health

-- Improve blood pressure
+- Improved blood pressure

-- Fight inflammation
+- Reduced inflammation

-Improve Bone Health
+#1: They Improve Bone Health

-Improves Blood Pressure
+#2: They Improve Blood Pressure

 Potatoes are strong source of choline.
-In fact, potatoes contain about 57 milligrams of choline.
+In fact, potatoes contain about 57 mg of choline.
 Choline helps fight off inflammation as well as maintaining the structure of cell membranes, absorbing fats and helping early brain development[*].

-There are other low carb vegetables that offer an even better alternative than sweet potatoes.
+There are other low-carb vegetables that offer an even better alternative than sweet potatoes.
 These include:

 - Cauliflower: Mashed cauliflower makes an excellent substitute for mashed potatoes.
-Cauliflower is filled with antioxidants, helps fight inflammation and could even prevent the growth of cancerous tumor cells[*].
+Cauliflower is filled with antioxidants, helps fight inflammation, and could even prevent the growth of cancerous tumor cells[*].

 - Celery root: Celery root makes a great alternative to french fries.
 Plus, a 100-gram serving contains just 7 grams of net carbs.

-- Rutabaga: Rutabaga is perfect for individuals on a low carb or ketogenic diet, containing only 5 grams of net carbs and 35 calories per 100 grams[*].
-Shred with a cheese grater then fry in a skillet with a little olive oil for a great hash browns substitute.
+- Rutabaga: Rutabaga is perfect for individuals on a low-carb or ketogenic diet, containing only 5 grams of net carbs and 35 calories per 100 grams[*].
+Shred with a cheese grater, then fry in a skillet with a little olive oil for a great hash browns substitute.

-Potatoes Are Not Low Carb — Luckily, You Have Plenty of Alternatives
+Carbs in Potatoes: You Have Plenty of Alternatives

-While sweet potatoes are known as a good carb option, even they are too high in carbs for keto.
-The alternatives mentioned will not spike your blood sugar, and can be used in several keto recipes.
+While sweet potatoes are known as a good carb option, they are still too high-carb for keto.
+The alternatives mentioned will not spike your blood sugar and can be used in several keto recipes.
 And the best part — they taste just like regular potatoes.